Roblox Revamps Its Ad Policies after TINA.org Action

-March 2017: A federal judge dismissed claims against Sony with prejudice finding that the allegations against the company were insufficient.
+March 2017: A federal judge dismissed claims against Sony When a complaint is dismissed with prejudice, it cannot be refiled. finding that the allegations against the company were insufficient.
 To read the decision and learn more about why some claims are moving forward while others are dismissed, click here.

 June 2016: An amended complaint, which adds two named plaintiffs and a defendant (EMV) to the lawsuit, was filed.